-Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company □ , ell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes the issuer's classes of common stock, as of the latest practical date.
-Common Stock, \$0.001 par value Shares outstanding as of April 28, 2017: 58,301,563
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No \boxtimes Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practical date.

+Common Stock, \$0.001 par value Shares outstanding as of July 31, 2017: 59,696,065

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. 🗵
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.